abhiforgithonly/rockpaperscissor_mobile/README.md

 ```

 ### Still Having Issues?
+1. **Verify all version requirements** (Python 3.9+, Node.js 18+)
-1. Check all prerequisites are installed
+2. Check all prerequisites are installed correctly
-2. Verify WiFi network is the same for both devices
+3. Verify WiFi network is the same for both devices
-3. Try restarting both backend and frontend
+4. Try restarting both backend and frontend
-4. Check terminal for error messages
+5. Check terminal for error messages
-5. Ensure no VPN is active (can block local network access)
+6. Ensure no VPN is active (can block local network access)
+7. Update all tools to latest versions: `npm update -g`, `pip install --upgrade pip`

 ## 🔧 Configuration Options